 On that note, we hope that you and your families are staying safe as we collectively navigate the so called "new normal".
-We're all in this together, so please feel free to contact us should you need any assistance or even if you just want to have a friendly chat.
+We're all in this together, so please feel free to contact us should you need any to have a friendly chat.